andrewpillar/bin/readme.md

 # bin

 Useful shell scripts.
-To install simply run, and add to `$PATH`.
+To install, simply clone and add to `$PATH`.